This is an excerpt from our 2015 Social Media Action Plan for Hoteliers. CLICK HERE to download the full action plan.

 Guests don’t use social media only for complaints or questions.
 Consumers are increasingly following brands they like on Facebook, Twitter, and Instagram, especially those that somehow provide value with their social media posts.
 All three of these social networks allow for cultivating a one-to-one relationship between hotels and guests.

 How can hoteliers cultivate this relationship?
 You can start by responding when your fans make comments on your page.
-If a past guest comments that he or she enjoyed staying with your hotel, reply to the relevant Twitter or Instagram handle.
+If a past guest comments that he or she enjoyed staying at your hotel, reply to the relevant Twitter or Instagram handle.
 You can say something like, “We’re so delighted you enjoyed your stay with us!
 We’d love to have you again sometime.”

 Try user-generated content campaigns.
 For example, re-tweet your guests’ tweets about their fantastic stays, and consider reaching out to them privately.
 These socially active guests are potential influencers, who will continue to promote your hotel to their network, if you treat them well and gain their loyalty.
 You can also run Instagram campaigns with guest photos, tagging your property in the location.
 Be careful to give credit where due by incorporating the guest’s Instagram handle in the description.
 You may also want to consider asking for the guest’s permission before you use the photo.
 Here’s one way to get permission: